Browse by Medical Category

 Research at Mass General

-Research Roundup is a monthly recap of the latest biomedical research news from the Massachusetts General Hospital Research Institute.
+Are you interested in the latest research in science and medicine?
+Research Roundup is a monthly recap of the latest research news from the Massachusetts General Hospital Research Institute, written in an accessible way for scientists and non-scientists alike.

 New research suggests that a diet recognized for its ability to reduce risk for hypertension may also prevent gout, plus researchers detect "silent" seizures in Alzheimer's patients.